olgarojasv2/python_rijksmuseum_scrape/README.md

 ## Data Collection

-- Pandas and BeautifulSoup were used to scrape and visualise the data.
-- Initially, the collections were analysed: https://www.rijksmuseum.nl/nl/collectie
-- Moreover, to minimize the scope, within the collection, the portraits were employed.
-This link was used to decide the corpus: https://www.rijksmuseum.nl/nl/collectie/node/Portretten--a7c5ba17a2c44f96a25b7c8e0f6fa33d?collectionSearchContext=Art&page=1&sortingType=Popularity&facets[0].id=a7c5ba17a2c44f96a25b7c8e0f6fa33d&facets[0].nodeRelationType=HasRijksTheme
+In the Jupyter Notebook titled Rijksmuseum_Portraits_Metadata.ipynb, the process for web scraping is outlined.
+First, Pandas and BeautifulSoup were imported to facilitate data scraping and visualization.
+A request was then made to access the entirety of the Rijksmuseum's collections using the following link https://www.rijksmuseum.nl/nl/collectie.
+To narrow the focus, portraits within the collection were examined using the same technique (requests.get()).
+This link was utilized to determine the specific corpus: https://www.rijksmuseum.nl/nl/collectie/node/Portretten--a7c5ba17a2c44f96a25b7c8e0f6fa33d?collectionSearchContext=Art&page=1&sortingType=Popularity&facets[0].id=a7c5ba17a2c44f96a25b7c8e0f6fa33d&facets[0].nodeRelationType=HasRijksTheme

 From that link, the selection of 4 paintings was made.
 All these paintings are under the label of "public domain".
 1. Self-portrait as the Apostle Paul